-I've recently been suffering from restless leg syndrome and I can't tell you how annoying it is!
+I've been suffering from restless leg syndrome for a long time and I can't tell you how annoying it is!
 My heart goes out to those who suffer this for many years.
 As with anything that happens to me, I turn to herbs, and I have found some very effective solutions and wisdom I'd like to share.

 Foods that build blood